-- 1. The Board of Adjustment will meet as needed at a fixed time and place as may be determined by the Chair and at such other times as the Zoning Board of Adjustment may determine. - 2.
-All meetings of the Board of Adjustment shall be open to the public, but such Board may go into closed session pursuant to Wisconsin Statutes. - 3.
-Any public hearing held by the Zoning Board of Adjustment shall be held in a convenient public location and a full description of the location of such place of hearing by name, address or other commonly known means of identification shall be included in the notice given of such hearing.
-No undue hardship shall be created for any applicant by reason of the location of such hearing. - 4.
-Each notice of public hearing held by the Zoning Board of Adjustment shall specify the date, time and place of hearing and the matters to come before the Zoning Board of

-- Adjustment at such hearing, and such notice shall be given by publication in the official newspaper of the County at least once, not less than ten days prior to the date of such hearing and by certified mail to the parties having a legal interest in any of the matters to come before the Zoning Board of Adjustment at such hearing. - 5.
-The Zoning Board of Adjustment shall have power to call on any County departments for assistance in the performance of its duties and it shall be the duty of such other departments to render all such assistance as may be reasonably required. - 6.
-The Board of Adjustment may adopt such additional rules as are necessary to carry into effect the regulations of the County Board. - 7.
-Towns within which a variance is sought have the option to review and provide testimony on the approval or denial of the variance.
+- (a) The Board of Adjustment will meet as needed at a fixed time and place as may be determined by the Chair and at such other times as the Zoning Board of Adjustment may determine. - (b) All meetings of the Board of Adjustment shall be open to the public, but such Board may go into closed session pursuant to Wisconsin Statutes. - (c) Any public hearing held by the Zoning Board of Adjustment shall be held in a convenient public location and a full description of the location of such place of hearing by name, address or other commonly known means of identification shall be included in the notice given of such hearing.
+No undue hardship shall be created for any applicant by reason of the location of such hearing. - (d) Each notice of public hearing held by the Zoning Board of Adjustment shall specify the date, time and place of hearing and the matters to come before the Zoning Board of Adjustment at such hearing, and such notice shall be given by Class 2 Notice in accordance with Chapter 985 Wis.
+Stats. and be certified mail to the parties having a legal interest in any of the matters to come before the Zoning Board of Adjustment at such hearing. - (e) The Zoning Board of Adjustment shall have power to call on any County departments for assistance in the performance of its duties and it shall be the duty of such other departments to render all such assistance as may be reasonably required. - (f) The Board of Adjustment may adopt such additional rules as are necessary to carry into effect the regulations of the County Board. - (g) Towns within which a variance is sought have the option to review and provide testimony on the approval or denial of the variance.
 Written recommendation may be provided before or at the public hearing, verbal testimony must be at the public hearing.
 For variances the Planning and Zoning Department shall mail to the chair and clerk of the town in which the variance is proposed, a copy of the application, all maps, plans, and other documents submitted by the applicant and notice of the time and place of the public hearing to be held on the proposed variance.
 This information shall be mailed at least ten (10) days prior to the public hearing and shall be sent to the clerk by certified mail and the chair by regular mail.
-If a town board provides a written request that they wish to review all variances in their town, the County will not schedule the public hearing for the variance for a period of 60 days after the information is mailed to the town, unless the town recommendation is submitted in time for the public hearing to be scheduled sooner than the 60 day period.
+If a town board provides a written request that they wish to review all variances in their town, the County will not schedule the public hearing for the variance for a period of 60 days after the information is mailed to the town, unless the town recommendation is submitted in time for the public hearing to be scheduled sooner than the 60-day period.
 For the towns that file this request, when the application, maps, plans and other documents are determined to be complete they shall be mailed to the clerk and chair as soon as practical but no later than ten (10) working days after the application submittal deadline.